A topic from the subject of Biochemistry in Chemistry.

 • Circulation: Hormones travel through the bloodstream or other fluids, reaching target tissues or cells.

-• Binding: Hormones interact with specific receptors, which are proteins localized on the surface of target cells or within the cytoplasm.
+• Binding: Hormones interact with specific receptors, proteins located on the surface of target cells or within the cytoplasm.

 • Signal Transduction: Upon binding, hormones trigger intracellular signaling pathways, leading to biochemical responses within the target cell.